LightningX VPN Logo

 Step 4: Set Up Your MacBook Air (Optional)

-If you plan to keep using your MacBook Air after resetting it, you can go through the initial setup process as if the device were brand new.
+• If you are keeping the MacBook Air: Go through the initial setup process as if the device were brand new.
 You’ll be asked to sign in with your Apple ID, choose language and region settings, and set up other preferences.

 Related: How to Wipe a Computer Securely [Take-it-easy Solution]